meet-bhagdev/test/Ruby-Linux-sql-db.md

 	ms.author="andrela"/>

-# Using SQL Database with Ruby on Ubuntu
+# Connect to SQL Database by using Ruby on Ubuntu Linux

+This topic presents a Ruby code sample that runs on an Ubuntu Linux client computer to connect to an Azure SQL Database database.

 ## Install the required modules